-Unity (default) (1) - (10) <user file="" lut="" name=""></user> LUT values are set to unity.
-Applies the selected user LUT to the output.
-If no file name is displayed, a unity LUT is applied. -- ---
+Unity (default) (1) - (10) <user file="" lut="" name=""> LUT values are set to u Applies the selected u displayed, a unity L</user> ser LUT to the output.
+If no file name is -- ---

-13.2 SDI Monitor User LUT
+14.2 SDI Monitor User LUT

 (Enhanced Single Ch only) This parameter controls adding a user LUT to the current SDI monitor output.
 In Enhanced Single Channel mode, an independent 33 point 3-D LUT processor is added to the SDI Monitor output processing path.
 This parameter selects which User LUT is used.
 The same user LUT files are available as described above.